grafana/k6-docs/src/data/markdown/docs/07 extensions/03 Guides/build-k6-using-docker.md

 ## Building your first extension

-For example, to build a k6 latest version binary with the [`xk6-kafka`](https://github.com/mostafa/xk6-kafka) and [`xk6-output-influxdb`](https://github.com/grafana/xk6-output-influxdb) extensions, run one of the commands below, depending on your operating system:
+For example, to build a custom k6 binary with the latest versions of k6 and the [`xk6-kafka`](https://github.com/mostafa/xk6-kafka) and [`xk6-output-influxdb`](https://github.com/grafana/xk6-output-influxdb) extensions, run one of the commands below, depending on your operating system:

 <CodeGroup labels={["Linux", "Mac", "Windows PowerShell", "Windows"]}>